microsoft/code-with-engineering-playbook/engineering-feedback/feedback-faq.md

 ## How can a Microsoft employee track the status of a specific feedback item?

+The easiest way for a Microsoft employee within CSE to track a specific feedback item is to [follow the feedback (a work item)](https://docs.microsoft.com/azure/devops/boards/work-items/follow-work-items?view=azure-devops) in Azure DevOps.

-## If I submit a feedback and move to another dev crew engagement, how would my customer get an update on that feedback?
+## As a Microsoft employee within CSE, if I submit a feedback and move to another dev crew engagement, how would my customer get an update on that feedback?

+If the feedback is also submitted via GitHub or UserVoice, the customer may elect to follow that item for publicly available updates.

-## What should I expect/do after submitting Feedback?
+## As a Microsoft employee within CSE, what should I expect/do after submitting feedback via CSE Feedback?

+After submitting the feedback, it is recommended to [follow the feedback (a work item)](https://docs.microsoft.com/azure/devops/boards/work-items/follow-work-items?view=azure-devops) in Azure DevOps.
+If you have configured Azure DevOps notifications to send an email on work item updates, you will receive an email when the feedback is updated.

+If more information about the feedback is needed, a member of the CSE Feedback team will contact you to gather more information.

 ## How/when are feedback aggregated?

+Members of the CSE Feedback team will make a best effort to triage and review new CSE Feedback items within two weeks of the original submission date.

+If there is similarity across multiple feedback items, a member of the CSE Feedback team may decide to create a new feedback item which is an aggregate of similar items.
+This is done to aide in the creation of a unified feedback item to present to the appropriate Microsoft engineering team.

+On a monthly basis, the CSE Feedback team will review all feedback and generate a report consisting of the highest priority feedback.
+The report is presented to appropriate CSE and Microsoft leadership teams.